Hisham I of Córdoba: Domestic rebellions

+Reign Of Hisham I

+Reign of Hisham was one of comparative stability, allowing him the opportunity to reinforce his position at home and reassert the emirate’s power against its neighbors to the north.
+In terms of domestic policy, Hisham continued his father’s initiatives, completing the mosque of Córdoba and making improvements to the city, including repairing the great Roman bridge, which had partially collapsed over the preceding centuries.
+He depended heavily on Umayyad family clients to govern and entrenched the emerging Maliki school of ‘ulama’ in the emirate’s power structure They repaid him with gratitude.
+Malik ibn Anas himself was said to have praised Hisham as an example of piety and justice.

 Expedition to Septimania

 Faced with Carolingian penetration south across the western and eastern Pyrenees, in 793 he called a jihad against the Christian Franks, sent over troops to Girona and Narbonne, but those strongholds stood firm.
 The Umayyad general Abd al-Malik ibn Abd al-Wahid ibn Mughith was more fortunate on his approach to Carcassonne, where he defeated Louis the Pious' Carolingian mentor William of Orange.
 However, surprisingly, the expedition did not advance deeper into Carolingian territory, but resulted in hefty loot and numerous slaves, which in turn provided the funds to expand the Great Mosque of Cordoba and build many mosques.

 Expeditions against Asturians and Basques

 As of 794, his generals, the above-mentioned Abd al-Malik and his brother Abd al-Karim ibn Abd al-Wahid ibn Mughith, campaigned every year of his reign against the northern principalities, namely Álava, Old Castile, and Asturias, deep into the last's newly established capital city of Oviedo (794).
 The city in turn was sacked.
 Alfonso II of Asturias fled, and initiated contacts with Charlemagne.
 These expeditions didn't aim to destroy the northern Christian principalities, but seem to have been a goal in themselves, raids for the purpose of amassing loot and re-asserting Cordovan military superiority over both restive local Andalusian garrisons and lords prone to detachment, the Kingdom of Asturias, and the Basques.